hellofresh/appboy-python-client/README.md

 # braze-client
-A Python client for the Appboy REST API
+A Python client for the Braze REST API

 ### How to install